santinieto/pokeAPI_globant/README.md

 $ pip freeze > requirements.txt

 NOTE: Don't forget to commit and push your changes if you have permissions, if not ask an administrator

+HEROKU

+Heroku is a free cloud service to connect your projects to internet.
+It requires some packages:

+* gunicorn
+* psycopg2
+* dj-database-url
+* python-decouple